Cataracts at Medical Eye Center

 Cataract surgery not only removes your cataracts, but also offers you an opportunity to reduce your dependency on glasses.
 You have a choice as to which intraocular lens (IOL) is implanted during your surgery.

 A single-focus IOL has one point of focus, which is usually distance vision.
 If you choose a single-focus IOL, you will generally need glasses for near activities like reading.
 On the other hand, if your single-focus IOLs are focused on near vision, you will typically need glasses to see distant objects clearly.
 This is the case even if you didn’t need glasses before surgery.

 Custom IOLs are advanced lens implants that not only treat cataracts, but also improve distance vision, reading vision, and everything in between.
 Your doctor will help determine which implant is best for you.

 Which intraocular lens is right for me?

-If you have astigmatism, your surgeon may recommend a Toric IOL which helps restore clarity to distance vision.
-Correcting astigmatism once required that tiny limbal relaxing incisions (LRIs) be made in the cornea to change its shape.
-Now Toric IOLs can replace the need for these incisions in patients with mild to moderate astigmatism.
+If you have astigmatism, your surgeon may recommend a Toric IOL, which helps restore clarity to distance vision.
+Correcting astigmatism once required tiny limbal relaxing incisions (LRIs) to be made in the cornea to change its shape.
+Now, Toric IOLs can replace the need for these incisions in patients with mild to moderate astigmatism.
 For those with higher levels of astigmatism, a combination of technologies may be used.
-Generally, these procedures reduce the thickness of your glasses at all distances and may also reduce your reliance on glasses for distance vision.
+Generally, these procedures reduce the thickness of your glasses at all distances, and may also reduce your reliance on glasses for distance vision.